 If the blender has stubborn stains or a bad smell you can try this solution, fill the blender with water and add one lemon cut in quarters and blend it for one minute, throw the liquid and rinse.
 You can try this solution with white vinegar aswell.

 Use baking soda

-Afterwards you can rinse and wash it with dish liquid soap, that should get rid of the bad smell and stains.
+Afterward, you can rinse and wash it with dish liquid soap, which should get rid of the bad smell and stains.

 No matter the choice for washing the blender, always let it air dry, as trapped moisture is the perfect place for mold to grow.